 Exam Credits for Foreign Language

-The German and Romance Languages Department does not award any credit for Spanish AP/IB exams.
+The Modern Languages and Literatures Department does not award any credit for Spanish based on AP/IB exams or other foreign certificate exams.

 French, German, and Italian will grant six credits for AP scores of 4 or 5 (IB Exams for 6 or 7) only after a student successfully completes two courses in that same language sequence at the intermediate level or higher.
+It may be possible to earn credits for French or German from the French Baccalaureate or other additional foreign certificate exams, but scoring requirements and course equivalencies are not currently available.
 Additional information is available under KSAS Registration Restrictions and WSE Registration Restrictions.

 JHU Placement Exams